Young professionals distribute purple and blue bandanas during an outdoor team building activity.

 5. Outdoor Team Sports Tournament

-Bring out everyone’s playful side with an outdoor sports tournament.
-From volleyball to kickball, dodgeball to relay races, team sports build camaraderie in a way few activities can.
-You don’t have to be athletic to enjoy it—there’s something for everyone, and simply cheering each other on is half the fun.
-Tournaments are also ideal for larger groups, with multiple teams rotating through games, snacks, and music to keep energy high.
+Outdoor sports tournaments build camaraderie in a way few activities can.
+From volleyball to kickball, dodgeball to relay races, team sports bring out everyone's playful side.
+You don't have to be athletic to enjoy it—there's something for everyone, and simply cheering each other on is half the fun.
+Tournaments scale well for larger groups, with multiple teams rotating through games, snacks, and music to keep energy high.

 Description:

-Friendly sports competitions (soccer, volleyball, softball, kickball, or even dodgeball) are perfect for boosting energy and camaraderie.
+Friendly sports competitions (soccer, volleyball, softball, kickball, or even dodgeball) boost energy and camaraderie.

 How to organize: